 Have you just purchased your own apartment?
-Or perhaps you’re simply looking into making this major purchase; regardless of which exciting boat you find yourself in, it’s time to acquaint yourself with Strata.
-A Strata scheme is a system that handles the legal ownership aspect of a building.
+Or perhaps you’re simply looking into making this major purchase and became aware of strata management fees.
+Regardless of which exciting boat you find yourself in, it’s time to acquaint yourself with strata fees.
+A strata scheme is a system that handles the legal ownership aspect of a building.
 In essence, this means, you share a building with the other tenants and together you make up ‘the owner’s corporation’ making you responsible for the maintenance of the shared communal areas.

-So, where exactly are these communal areas, and how high will these costs be?
-Here, we break down what exactly Strata management fees are, and how you can better understand yous.
+So, where exactly are these communal areas, how much are strata fees, and how high will strata rates be?
+Here, we break down what exactly strata management fees are, and how you can better understand your strata fees.

-So, what do your Strata fees actually go towards?
-To break it down, Strata management falls into three different categories, administrative fund levies, sinking fund levies and special levies.
-Here, we break down exactly what that means and exactly what you’re paying your body corporate management for.
+So, what do your strata fees actually go towards?
+To break it down, strata management fees falls into three different categories, administrative fund levies, sinking fund levies and special levies.
+Here, we break down exactly what that means and what strata rates you’re paying your body corporate management for.

 Administrative Fund Levies